You can see other photos of the tunnels here: http://www.subbrit.org.uk/db/1480965682.html

 The machinery in place today looks to have been used until very recently.
 It doesn't match the photos, but does look similar and is mostly old enough to have been used during WW2.
 But its current layout looks purposefully "staged" to reproduce the layout of the old photographs.

 Above it there was a U.S. Army Ordnance Maintenance depot O-616, founded on 30th July 1943 in Wilkie’s Amusement Park, to service vehicles, small arms artillery & instruments.
-This alone we have evidence for.
+This we have evidence for.

 ABOVE: This Trident machine in the tunnel today has "WAR FINISH" marked on its side.